tsaoyufeng/EnglishNotes/EnglishGrammar.md

 ### 3.1 并列连词

+#### 3.1.1 并列

-1. 并列：and, both...and..., neither...nor..., either...or..., not only...but also..., not only...but...as well, not...but...
+and, both...and..., neither...nor..., either...or..., not only...but also..., not only...but...as well, not...but...

 * I used to live in Paris and London.
 * Both he and I teach English.
 * Neither he nor I speak English.
 * Either you or I must tell him.
 * she is not only kind but also honest.
 * You must not only wash the dishes but sweep the floor as well.
 * He is not a teacher but an engineer in a big company.

+#### 3.1.2 转折

-2. 转折：but, yet, while, whereas
+but, yet, while, whereas

 * The car is very old but it runs very fast.
 * The problem was a little hard, yet I was able to work it out.
 * The winter in Beijing is very cold while/whereas that of Kunming is warm.

+#### 3.1.3 选择

-3. 选择：or, either...or...
+or, either...or...

 * Would you like to leave or would you like to stay.
 * I think Tom, as the head of a big department , should either study regularly or quit his job.

-4. 因果：for
+#### 3.1.4 因果

+for

 * The leaves of the trees are falling, for it's already autumn.
 * He may be ill, for he is absent from the meeting today.

 ### 3.2 从属连词

-1. 引导名词性从句
+#### 3.2.1 引导名词性从句

-2. 引导状语从句
+#### 3.2.2 引导状语从句

 ## 4. 名词性从句